Updated 27 November 2009

 3. This scope comes with 2 eyepieces, one that provides 15x (low power) and 30x.
 30x is still pretty low, you'll see detail on the Moon but the planets Jupiter and Saturn will appear very small.
 The Celestron scope (above) is possibly the better choice if seeing the planets a little closer is a priority.

-4. This scope DOES come with a Red Dot finderscope (this item alone sells seperately for around $35 so this scope is a great deal).
+4. This scope DOES come with a Red Dot finderscope (this item alone sells separately for around $35 so this scope is a great deal).
 This will make locating objects you want to look at a lot easier.

 There are some other things to be aware of: